iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Measure Theory Basics.md

 ### **Borel-Sigma Algebra**

-The borel sigma-algebra is a subset of all measurable sets on $\mathbb R$.
+The Borel sigma-algebra is a subset of all measurable sets on $\mathbb R$.
 To get it we have to generate the sigma algebra for it, or we can defined it in a simpler way using the concept of minimum sigma algebra.

 ### **Def-3 | Borel Sigma-Algebra**